firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=s&rss=1).

-The last time downloaded was found to be dated: Wed Jun 10 23:54:25 UTC 2015.
+The last time downloaded was found to be dated: Thu Jun 11 01:00:14 UTC 2015.

 The ipset `php_spammers` has **700** entries, **700** unique IPs.